StevenLambion/SwiftDux/README.md

 }
 ```

-The view can be placed like another:
+The view can later be placed like any other.

 ```swift
 struct RootView: View {